 - Quantitative Methods in Migration Studies by Agata Górny and Justyna Salamońska, IMISCOE Short Reader series, Springer.

-The following video are part of our series “Methodological Approaches and Tools in Migration Research” (Meth@Mig).
+The following video are part of our series “Digitization of Migration Research Methods: Promises and Pitfalls”.
 This video series aims to stimulate debates on advantages, disadvantages, and challenges that the emergence of new methods and the availability of new data types entail for migration research and migration scholars worldwide.

 Please klick on the links to watch the videos on Youtube.